 For instance, myhrtoolkit has a built-in Security Centre, where you can oversee and manage security settings and processes, such as access levels for staff and minimum password security levels.
 This helps our customers make sure their systems are only accessible to the right people and logins remain secure with good-quality passwords and reset prompts.

-Be careful which HR software company you choose – some providers will have better data security practices than others.
+Be careful which HR software supplier you choose – some providers will have better data security practices than others.
 For instance, you can look for HR software providers who have ISO 27001 certification.
 Certified or not, they should have a clear, robust approach to data security within their own organisation.

 Learn more: How to choose GDPR compliant HR software